rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 Are you sure you want to continue? (y/n)[y]: y
 ```

-8. Configure the AP country domain.
+8.Configure the AP country domain.
 This configuration is what will trigger the GUI to skip the DAY 0 flow as the C9800 needs a country code to be operational:

 ```
 C9800(config)#wireless country BE